SebirkaGit/travel_recommendation/README.md

 # travel_recommendation

-Travel Recommendation Web Application
+## Travel Recommendation Web Application

-Estimated time needed: 90 minutes

-Introduction
+# Introduction
 In this project, you will create a webpage layout for a travel recommendation platform.

-This website will include:
+## This website will include:

 A navigation bar with links to the home page, "About Us" and "Contact Us" pages A search bar allowing users to input destinations or keywords to search for recommendations